getodk/docs/odk2-src/tables-managing.rst

 Creating Customized Web Views
 --------------------------------

-Instructions for creating your own custom web views for presenting and modifying data, and implementing your custom workflow, go to the :ref:`Application Designer web view design guide <app-designer-common-tasks-design-view>`.
+Instructions for creating your own custom web views for presenting and modifying data, and implementing your custom workflow, go to the :ref:`web view design guide <build-app-design-view>`.

 For the convenience of Data Management Application developers, the ODK 2 platform provides a number of basic view types, such as *List Views* and *Detail Views*.
 These can be used and extended in your applications, or you can create something completely unique to your requirements with a custom view.
 Some of these views can be configured as defaults in :ref:`tables-managing-table-properties`, and you can also launch directly into them with JavaScript calls from :file:`/system/tables/js/odkTables.js`.
 Examples include: